Flxpgnl/KNU_FaceBlurring/README.md

     ```
     make sure you edit line 66 of the Image.py file with the path to your image (if you import your own)

-2. The live video feed will appear with blurred faces.
+2. The live video feed will appear with your and your friends faces blurred.
 3. Press `q` to exit the application.

 ## Example Usage